gares/devcont-demo/README.md

 code https://github.com/gares/devcont-demo
 ```

-Now clock on the `Reopen in Container` popup, or type
+Now click on the `Reopen in Container` popup, or type
 F1 and then `Reopen in Container`.
 The image will be built on the fly after downloading the base image (about 4G).

 Stepping through a.v should work